ghrcdaac/GHRC-Discover-Granules/README.md

   }
 }
 ```

-# SQLite Configuration
-There are some SQLite variables that can be configured via terraform variables.
-These can be left to their default values
-in most cases:
- - sqlite_transaction_size: Determines how many records will be stored in memory before being written to the database
- - sqlite_temp_store: Set to determine if the database temporary files are stored in memory or on disc
- - sqlite_cache_size: Sets the SQLite database cache

 # Testing
 There is a createPackage.py script located at the top level of the discover-granules-tf-module repo that can use used to